 Triathlon – Finally Raceday again

 Hello dear KickAss friends, Dani and Fia here.
-Today we’re going to tell you together about our first races of the season.
-We both were at the start line of a triathlon together twice in the last weeks.
-How we fared after a rather long break from competitions, you can read in our race report.
+We’re writing to you together today to tell you about our first races of the season.
+The two of us have been at the start line of a triathlon together twice in the past few weeks.
+You can read about how we fared after a fairly long break from competition in our race report.

 Start at the Challenge St. Pölten

-St. Pölten, 06:30 a.m., 8 degrees outside temperature, 16 degrees water temperature.
+St. Pölten, 06:30, 8 degrees outside temperature, 16 degrees water temperature.
 Nervousness, tension but also a lot of anticipation are in the air.
-The starting signal for the first triathlon of the new season is about to be given, under strict Corona conditions, but we both don’t really care.
+The starting gun is about to go off for the first triathlon of the new season, albeit under strict corona conditions, but we both don’t really care.
 The main thing is that we can race again.

-Swimming in before the start is not allowed, so we try to warm up with dry runs and easy jogging.
-To equalize the field of participants we jump into the lake with a rolling start.
-Dani and I position ourselves quite far in front to have to overtake as few participants as possible.
-The special thing about the swim course in St. Pölten is definitely the approx. 200 m long shore walk between the two lakes where the swim takes place.
-I come out of the ice cold water after 33:41 minutes, Dani follows me after 36:15 minutes into the transition area.
+Swimming in before the start is not permitted, so we try to warm up with dry runs and easy jogging.
+To equalize the field of participants, we jump into the lake with a rolling start.
+Dani and I position ourselves quite far in front so that we have to overtake as few participants as possible.
+The special thing about the swim course in St. Pölten is definitely the approx. 200 m long shore leave between the two lakes in which we swim.
+I come out of the ice-cold water after 33:41 minutes, Dani follows me into the transition zone after 36:15 minutes.

 KickAss Women, Challenge St. Pölten, Triathlon